Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems: Online Learning Control Algorithm

+{\bf A. Online Estimation}: The online estimation algorithm is a combination of a change point detection algorithm and a regular estimation algorithm.
+The change point detection algorithm detects changes larger than a certain threshold and resets the estimation algorithm upon every detection.
+The estimation algorithm continuously updates the estimates using all of the data from the last reset point.
+This offers the online learner more flexibility as it only resets whenever there is a significant underlying change, while it continues to refine the estimate otherwise.
+Thus, the change point detection approach can track the time variations more optimally.
+This is observed to be the case in the numerical simulations.

-The online estimation algorithm continuously updates its estimate of the parameters at certain intervals.
-Specifically, the online estimator re-estimates the underlying system parameters after every $t_p = N+2h$ time steps.
-The updated estimate is the standard least-squares estimation applied to the data collected from the most recent interval of duration $t_p = N+2h$.
+{\bf A.1.
+Change Point Detection}: The goal of the Change Point Detection (CPD) algorithm is to detect the underlying changes in the system reliably.
+To do this, the CPD algorithm runs a sequence of independent estimation algorithms each of duration $t_p = N+h$ one after the other, where the estimation algorithms are the standard least-squares estimation applied to the data collected from the respective periods of duration $t_p = N+h$.
 Here, $t_p$ has to be necessarily greater than $h$, since computing the estimate of $G_t$ requires at least a length of $h$ inputs.
-Essentially, the online estimator algorithm ignores the past and only considers the recent history to compute an estimate of the system parameters.
-This allows the online estimator to reliably estimate the current value of the parameters of the system provided $N$ is of adequate size and at the same time not very large.
+Essentially, the CPD algorithm ignores the past and only considers the recent history to compute an estimate of the system parameters.
+This allows the CPD algorithm to compute a reliable estimate of the current values of the parameters of the system provided $N$ is of adequate size and at the same time not very large.
+Then, provided the estimation in each period of duration $N$ is an accurate estimate of the system parameter values in the respective periods, any change point can be detected by comparing the estimates across the different periods.
+More specifically, if the estimate at the end of a period is greater than a certain threshold compared to the estimate from an earlier period, we can proclaim change point detection.

 We denote the index of the successive periods of duration $t_p$ by $k$.
 We denote the start and end time of each of these periods by $t^k_s$ and $t^k_e$.
 Therefore, it follows that $t^k_s = t^{k-1}_e$ for all $k$.
-The online estimator computes the following least-squares estimate at the end of each period $k$
+The CPD algorithm computes the following least-squares estimate at the end of each period $k$